project-alice-assistant/docs/docs/usage/web-interface.md

 <img style="width: 500px;" alt="Interface logged in" src="/images/webinterface/003.png">

 Now we are talking!
-Once connected you gain access to many many other pages and tools!
+Once connected you gain access to many other pages and tools!
 Let's round them up and quickly present each of them

 ## Widgets
-This page contains by default one sub page with a "Bio hazard" icon.
+This page contains by default one sub-page with a "Bio hazard" icon.
 Widgets are provided by skills you install, if the developer made some.
 Widgets are tiles that can visually present you relevant information.

 Using the `+` icon, you can add a new page.
 Because your interface is a web page, you can open it on different devices, so maybe you want a "Kitchen" page for your fridge screen, where you can display timer widgets and some shopping list widgets.
 And in the living room, you'd like to have a TV program widget?
 This is what those pages are for!